robvanson/akouste/Examples/akouste_LLM_simple_prompt.md

 ---------------------------

-<sup>1</sup> Wikimedia Commons [Nl-Be.ogg](https://commons.wikimedia.org/wiki/File:Nl-Be.ogg) and [Open_front_unrounded_vowel.mp3](https://commons.wikimedia.org/wiki/File:Open_front_unrounded_vowel.ogg)

-When creating a new markdown file, do not add a comment with hints or notes into the markdown!

 ======

 # Create a new akoúste experiment markdown

 Target language: German.

-Create an akoúste markdown file presenting a simple audio listening experiment with a single stimulus video in the target language, with two questions:
+Create an akoúste markdown file presenting a simple video signing experiment with a single stimulus video in the target language, with two questions:

 -1.
-Ask the subject to judge the intelligibility of the speech on a 5 point Likert scale of radio buttons, from very unintelligible to very intelligible.
+Ask the subject to judge the intelligibility of the signs on a 5 point Likert scale of radio buttons, from very unintelligible to very intelligible.

 -2.
-Ask the subject to judge the pleasantness of the voice on a visual analogue scale (VAS), from very unpleasant to very pleasant.
+Ask the subject to judge the pleasantness of the signs on a visual analogue scale (VAS), from very unpleasant to very pleasant.